lhenriquear/python-predictions/README.md

 Besides BigQuery, the data can also be viewed in the CSV file present in this repository.

 > **Note
-    All deployed services will be erased in September, 22, 2023
+   All deployed services will be decommissioned on Friday, 22/09/2023.